 The Company's pension funding policy is to contribute amounts sufficient, at minimum, to meet local statutory funding requirements.
-The most recent actuarial valuation for funding purposes was completed in 2017 and the next required funding valuation will be prepared in 2020 as of December 31, 2019.
-During 2020, the Company expects to contribute approximately \$0.6 million (2019 - \$0.6 million) to its registered funded defined benefit plan, defined contribution plans and multi-employer plans.
+The Company expects to contribute approximately \$0.8 million in 2021 to its registered funded defined benefit plan, defined contribution plans and multi-employer plans.
 The actual amount paid may vary from the estimate based on actuarial valuations being completed, investment performance, volatility in discount rates, regulatory requirements and other factors.